 The price of Platinum and Gold has changed dramatically over the last 10 years and caused a great deal of concern for both manufactures and retailers within the jewellery industry.
 Manufacturing items such as diamond engagement rings and wedding bands have become more expensive.
 Could Palladium be the new alternative?
-In fact the popular metal Palladium is slowly on the rise as more and more customers are seeking an affordable alternative, due the rise in prices for palladium and gold.
+In fact the popular metal Palladium is slowly on the rise as more and more customers are seeking an affordable alternative, due the rise in prices for platinum and gold.